GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 most individuals are "educated ignorants," misled into believing they are gaining knowledge, while in reality, they serve a system that cultivates mediocrity rather than genius

+(Nietzsche contends that genuine education should focus on nurturing exceptional individuals capable of significant contributions, rather than conforming to a flawed educational structure designed for the majority)